CrazySumsTeam/CrazySums/README.md

 ## Build

-Use the `make` command build build and launch then program
+Use the `make` command to build and launch then program

 ## Outputs